-In general, this term refers to a ‘monopolistic or oligopolistic business entity’, but not only a supplier (distributor), but also a consumer may serve as a market-dominant entity.
+In general, this term refers to a ‘monopolistic or oligopolistic business entity’, but not only a supplier (distributor), but also a buyer may serve as a market-dominant entity.

 It is a business entity in a position to determine, maintain, or change, alone or jointly with other business entities, the price, quantity, quality, or other terms and conditions of transactions of a specific commodity or service (Subparagraph 7 of Article 2 of the Monopoly Regulation and Fair Trade Act).